-Kusnice (Czechoslovakia), Mukachevo, Auschwitz, Gusen II, Gunzkirchen
+Kusnice (Czechoslovakia), Mukacheve, Auschwitz, Gusen II, Gunskirchen

 Zoldan was born in 1926 Kusnice, a village near the Hungarian and Ukraine border, which was part of Czechoslovakia.
 He was the fourth youngest of eleven children of an Orthodox Jewish couple.
 His father was a lumber contractor and estimator.
 Kusnice had a population of about 200 families, half Jewish, half gentile.
 He attended both public and religious schools and was exposed to relatively little anti-Semitism in his early years.

 In March 1939, after Germany's takeover of Czechoslovakia, the part of the country he lived in was ceded to Hungary.
 Three brothers and one brother-in-law were drafted into the Hungarian labor force.
 His own education was reduced, but his father continued to be employed for a while.
 In 1944 the Hungarian authorities ordered all Jews to assemble and then transported them by train either to ghettos or the transit camp at Mukacheve, a city with a population of about 100,000.

 After being at Mukacheve for about three weeks, Zoldan, his parents, and five siblings were taken by cattle car to Auschwitz.
 He and two brothers managed to stay together during the selection process.
 The others did not make it.